California Bay Area Educator Job Description – Girls Leadership

 - Be passionate about the empowerment and leadership of girls from all backgrounds

-- Demonstrate the ability to create a welcoming community through intentional language use and role modeling
+- Demonstrate the ability to create an inclusive community through intentional language use and role modeling

 - Relate to and effectively teach girls from diverse backgrounds in the K-8th grade age range, in addition to their parents/caregivers

-- Demonstrate a commitment to equity and culturally responsive practices
+- Demonstrate a commitment to equity and inclusion practices

 - Demonstrate social and emotional intelligence